Xiaoran-Cheng/trSQP-PINN/README.md

 Authors: Xiaoran Cheng, Sen Na

 ## Overview
 Physics-Informed Neural Networks (PINNs) represent a cutting-edge advancement in Scientific Machine Learning, integrating physical domain knowledge via a soft penalized loss function.
-We introduce a novel approach, the Trust-Region Sequential Quadratic Programming for PINNs (trSQP-PINN), which addresses the limitations of conventional PINNs in solving Partial Differential Equations (PDEs).
+We introduce a novel approach, the **Trust-Region Sequential Quadratic Programming** for PINNs, called **trSQP-PINN**, which addresses the limitations of conventional PINNs in solving Partial Differential Equations (PDEs).
 Our method enforces hard constraints in the learning process, significantly enhancing model performance.
 Through extensive experiments, trSQP-PINN demonstrates superior performance compared to standard PINNs and other hard-constrained approaches like penalty and augmented Lagrangian methods applied to PINNs.

 ## Installation
 The following Python packages are required to run the code.
 Ensure you have Python version 3.10.12 installed and then execute the commands below to install necessary libraries: